-\paragraph{Task prompts and task prompt vectors maintain good performance even if they do not point to the exact same location in the task subspace.} To see whether the trained task prompts end up in the same task sub-space, we evaluate cosine similarity across multiple random initializations.
-We train multiple task prompts for 10 different random initializations and each source task (60 task prompts in total) and compute the cosine similarity from trained task prompts for each combination of random initializations and for each combination of tasks.
+\paragraph{Task prompts and task prompt vectors maintain good performance even if they do not always point to the exactly same location in the task subspace.} To see whether the trained task prompts end up in the same task sub-space, we evaluate cosine similarity across multiple random initializations.
+We train multiple task prompts for 3 different random initializations and each source task (60 task prompts in total), and compute the cosine similarity from trained task prompts for each combination of random initializations and for each combination of tasks.
 We then average this cosine similarity for each task combination across all random initialization combinations.
-If task prompts initialized from different random initializations are pointing to different points in the task sub-space, we should also witness this phenomenon with their corresponding task prompt vectors.
+If task prompts are initialized from different random initializations and point in different directions in the task sub-space, we should also witness this phenomenon with their corresponding task prompt vectors.
 Therefore, we repeat this process for task prompt vectors.